 The song “Low” is an astounding representation of what is going on in my brain on an emotional level.
 I wrote it after getting a tour of these underground tunnels in Las Vegas where artists, poets and homeless people live and work.
 But the song is really more metaphorical: I tend to almost drown people I care about with love and I won’t let them go through a hard time alone.

-Last night, you were on Conan O’Brien.
+You have appeared on Conan O’Brien’s show.
 You’ve opened for President Obama.
 Your Kenny Chesney duet, “You and Tequila,” was up for a Grammy.
 What’s the highlight of your career, so far?

-We are Vermonters through and through!
-Yup, I still live in the compound we call Potter Ville where I grew up.
+I’m a Vermonter through and through!
+There’s a compound we call Potter Ville where I grew up.
 I’ve turned my dad’s old sign-making studio into our house, recording studio and my own yoga retreat.

 You love good food, you’re friends with chefs such as Mario Batali.
 So when you are in the Valley, where do you hang out and where do you like to eat?